Worm Tea Anyone?

 There are also some things we should NOT do when using worm teas:

 Don’t – Use a pressure sprayer for application.
-Pressure will kill the bacteria.
-Use a watering can.
+Spray nozzles can kill the bacteria and fungi.
+Use a watering can instead.

 Don’t – Spray in sunlight.
 Only spray in the late evening so that UV rays won’t kill your bacteria.